huggingface/diffusers/docs/source/en/optimization/memory.md

 ## Channels-last memory format

 The channels-last memory format is an alternative way of ordering NCHW tensors in memory to preserve dimension ordering.
 Channels-last tensors are ordered in such a way that the channels become the densest dimension (storing images pixel-per-pixel).
-Since not all operators currently support the channels-last format, it may result in worst performance.
-But you should still try and see if it works for your model!
+Since not all operators currently support the channels-last format, it may result in worst performance but you should still try and see if it works for your model.

-For example, in order to set the UNet in the pipeline to use the channels-last format:
+For example, to set the pipeline's UNet to use the channels-last format:

 ```python
 print(pipe.unet.conv_out.state_dict()["weight"].stride())  # (2880, 9, 3, 1)